arangodb/docs/3.10/indexing-persistent.md

 ### Query by example using a persistent index

-constructs a query-by-example using a persistent index `collection.byExample(example)`
+Constructs a query-by-example using a persistent index:

+`collection.byExample(example)`

 Selects all documents from the collection that match the specified example